maesenka/hibernate-spatial-demo/README.md

 spring.datasource.password=
 ```

 Note that we need to set the dialect explicitly.
-If we didn't do this, Spring Boot will choose a non-spatial dialect by
+If we didn't do this, Spring Boot would choose a non-spatial dialect by
-default for your database.
+default for the database.

 A `SpatialDialect` extends its base `Dialect` class by adding support for Geometry types, such as `Point`, `LineString` or
 `Polygon`.
 This means that Hibernate will handle the persistence of values of these types automatically.
 The spatial